Hedrick9/Testzilla/README.md

 - [x] Logging data for intervals greater than 1 second
 - [ ] Choose specific channel numbers for graphing
 - [x] Swap upper and lower bound for graph range
+- [x] Create table for modbus data in data window